input-output-hk/essential-cardano-content/content/glossary/scalability.md

   - Basho
   - Glossary
 url: ""
-image: ""
+image: null
-image_text: ""
+image_text: null
 ---

 **Scalability**: the ability of a system to handle more and more work.
 This is a vital property for a blockchain or it will become slower and more expensive to use.
-Addressing the scaling problems of earlier blockchains was a founding aim of Cardano and is the focus of the **Basho** stage of development.
+Addressing the scaling problems of earlier blockchains was a founding aim of Cardano and is the focus of the [Basho](https://www.essentialcardano.io/glossary/basho) stage of development.